Siddpawar9222/Obsidian-Vault/.trash/Test/002-Hibernate.md

 ## SessionFactory: Interface

-The `SessionFactory` is a heavyweight, thread-safe Hibernate object responsible for managing Hibernate’s overall persistence configuration and creating `Session` objects.
+The `SessionFactory` is a <font color="#ffc000">heavyweight, thread-safe Hibernate object</font> responsible for managing Hibernate’s overall persistence configuration and creating `Session` objects.

-It is typically created once per database configuration in an application.
+It is typically created <font color="#ffc000">once per database configuration in an application.</font>

 ### Responsibilities of SessionFactory